APogue/APogue.github.io/_interviews/bella_brannon.md

 - why did you feel you needed to take it upon yourself to bring the case for impeachment against verdugo?

+- were there reports submitted against CAC in response to their presence in the encampment?

+    - what was the response?
+From the admin?
+From Office of EDI?

 - Mention what happened in Michigan, do you believe that JVP has shown any antisemitism in their protests?

 - Do you have any grievances with the university specifically in how they handled the period from Oct 11, 2023 and beyond?